bdai-analytics-team/bdai_master/README.md

 4. Have someone else review my pull request
 5. Merge my code into dev
 6. Wait for dev to be periodically be merged into master

+## Using environments
+The purpose of an environment is to isolate the dependencies of a particular module of code.
+For example, the pipeline requires iexfinance but analysis doesn't, so it makes sense to keep that dependency separate.
+To do that we'll be using Miniconda NOT virtualenv.
+Here's how you get started:

+1. Download Miniconda
+2. Create environment `conda create -n <module-name>`
+3. Activate environment `conda activate <environment-name>`
+4. Install dependencies `pip install -r requirements.txt` for Python
+5. Once finished deactivate with `deactivate`